-If you feel unwell with Covid-19 symptoms whilst on campus, you must go home immediately.
+If you feel unwell with Covid-19 or any infectious disease symptoms whilst on campus, you must go home immediately.
 If you do not feel well enough to go home immediately and need medical attention you should call 3333 and wait for help away from other people.